Skip to main content

 Am I Ready for an EV?

-• EV ownership works best if you can charge at home (240V outlet) This typically means a 240V home installation, or other places your car is parked for several hours each day.
-Don't expect a regular household outlet (120V) to suffice.
+• EV ownership works best if you can charge (240V) at home or at work This typically means a 240V home installation, but you could also have a similar setup at your office or other places your car is already parked for several hours each day.
+Don't expect a regular household outlet (120V) to suffice unless you've got a plug-in hybrid, in which case overnight charging at home is feasible.

 Last year, Mini announced plans to go fully electric by 2030, and the Mini Concept Aceman you see here is the first step in bringing that plan to reality.
 Mini is positioning the Concept Aceman as a more spacious alternative to the long-running Hardtop even though it isn't quite as large as the Countryman small SUV.
 The Aceman not only previews Mini's all-electric future but also serves to inject a bit of excitement into Mini's aging lineup, which features design motifs and platforms that date back to 2014.